drhdev/s2member-payment-data/README.md

 - On your command line run crontab -e
 - Make sure each script is executable: chmod +x /path/to/script.py
-- Add entry for each script with short delays to start with the first one at 7:15 each morning:
+- Add entry for each script with short delays to start with the first one at 7:15 each morning and creating a log for each script:

+# Script 1
-     15 7 * * * python /path/to/s2email2csv.py
+15 7 * * * source /path/to/venv/bin/activate && python /path/to/script1.py >> /path/to/script1.log 2>&1

+# Script 2
-     17 7 * * * python /path/to/s2yesterdaysmessage.py
+17 7 * * * source /path/to/venv/bin/activate && python /path/to/script2.py >> /path/to/script2.log 2>&1

+# Script 3
-     19 7 * * * python /path/to/s2ymsgtelegram.py
+19 7 * * * source /path/to/venv/bin/activate && python /path/to/script3.py >> /path/to/script3.log 2>&1

+To find out the path path to your Python virtual environment use: which python when virtual env is active.